conceptica-cz/izadanky-be/README.md

 In the files, set environment variables, mainly those that do not have default values.

-See the **Environment variables** section below for more information about variables.
+See the {ref}`Environment variables` section below for more information about variables.

 Note: you don't have to add `UNIS...` variables for development.